 The rivers and lakes are named Abay (Blue Nile), Nile, Mekong, Mara, Ziwa Nyanza (Lake Victoria), Mni Sosa (Missouri), Columbia, Ohrid.

 The people include the Gumuz, Berta, Ethiopian, Kurya, Tanzanian, Nubian, Egyptian, Lao, Khmu, D/Lakota, Anishinaabe, Yakima, American, Macedonia, Albania, Greek.

-My research has appeared in Science, Foreign Policy, Limnology & Oceanography, Water Policy, Al Jazeera, High Country News, and other publications.
-My art and photography have appeared in galleries in New York, Miami, & Fort Lauderdale.
+This work has appeared in Science, Foreign Policy, Limnology & Oceanography, Water Policy, Al Jazeera, High Country News, Terrorism and Political Violence, and other publications, as well as in newspapers, magazines, and galleries in New York City, Miami, Fort Lauderdale, and Očhéthi Šakówiŋ.